KippAD/html-css-project/README.md

 ## **Acknowledgments**

-I want to thank my fellow code institute students for all of the useful troubleshooting found on the slack.
+I want to thank my fellow code institute students for all of the useful troubleshooting and support found on the slack.

 Also to my mentor Precious Ijegbe for his advice and guidance throughout the project.